ibm-cloud-architecture/refarch-integration/docs/icp/build-helm-rep.md

 # Build your own helm repository for ICP
-Github can be used to persisted the helm charts and then reference-able as source for the ICP catalog.
+Github can be used to persist the helm charts and then reference it as source for the ICP catalog.
 We are presenting in this note how we did it.

 ## Cloud Native chart
 The webapp in [the 'case' portal](https://github.com/ibm-cloud-architecture/refarch-caseinc-app) is packaged as helm [charts](https://github.com/kubernetes/charts).
 The commands used were: